hpc-maths/samurai/doc/source/tutorial/interval.rst

 .. note::

-    this property is important for mesh adaptation.
+    This property is important to perform mesh adaptation.

 1D mesh example
 ---------------

-Let's now take a 1D example with various levels and explain how the mesh is stored in |project|.
+Let us now consider a 1D example with several levels and explain how the mesh is stored in |project|.

 .. image:: ./figures/interval_example_1D.png
     :width: 80%